-The symptom navigator allows the user to click on a human figure (adult or child, male or female) to find information related to particular symptoms (like lower back pain, knee or elbow problems).
+The symptom navigator allows the user to click on a human figure (adult or child, male or female) to find information related to particular symptoms (lower back pain, knee or elbow problems).
 Users are then provided with a variety of links that open up articles related to the symptom in the multimedia encyclopedia.

-Hospitals and Ambulatory Surgery Centers Performance Data
+Hospital and Ambulatory Surgery Center Performance Data

-The FloridaHealthFinder.gov website provides performance data for over 150 selected medical conditions and procedures in Florida's short-term acute care hospitals and ambulatory (outpatient) surgery centers.
-For either type of facility, the user can make a selection based on health care conditions or procedures, facility name, and/or the geographic location of the facility.
-This information is updated on a quarterly basis.
+The FloridaHealthFinder.gov website provides performance data for over 150 selected medical conditions and procedures in Florida's short-term acute care hospitals and ambulatory

+(outpatient) surgery centers.
+The performance data is updated on a quarterly basis and an easy-to-use navigation tool allows consumers to create reports that allow for performance comparison for each facility type: ambulatory surgical centers and hospitals.